MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ### System requirements

-Direct Defender for Identity capabilites are supported on domain controllers only, using the one of the following operating systems:
+Direct Defender for Identity capabilities are supported on domain controllers only, using the one of the following operating systems:

 - Windows Server 2019
 - Windows Server 2022